This blog may contain affiliate links. Read our disclosure policy for more info.

-It is also hard not having a base to just go back and relax to.
-This sounds ridiculous especially to travelers who are used to being on the move from hostel to hostel, but living in a van is different.
-There is something annoying about not having a place to just go back and relax in.
+It is also hard not having a base to just go back and relax at.
+This sounds ridiculous, especially to travelers who are used to being on the move from hostel to hostel, but living in a van is different.
+There is something annoying about not having a place to just go back and relax.
 In the summer, the van is often too hot to have an afternoon lay down.

 It also takes a bit of planning and work being always on the move and finding places to park.
 Many places have restrictions on where you can camp in a van which means you need to know these laws and find the right places to stay.
 Some places have restrictions on how long you can stay in one area which forces you to keep moving.

 While I was living in my van, it felt like Google Maps was always open and I was always be searching for where we could set up for a night.
 To be honest, it gets draining after a bit of time.